CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Preliminary

 \subsection{Inference Process of dLLMs}

-A Diffusion Large Language Model (dLLM) generates discrete text sequences by iteratively denoising from a fully masked input.
-Unlike autoregressive (AR) models, which decode tokens sequentially, dLLMs view generation as a stochastic process that starts from a sequence where all positions are masked and gradually recovers the clean sequence $x_0$.
+A Diffusion Large Language Model (dLLM) generates discrete text sequences by iteratively denoising a fully masked input. dLLMs formulate generation as a stochastic reverse denoising process that starts from an all-\texttt{[Mask]} sequence and gradually recovers the clean sequence.